Examples

 Resize to layer size

-procedure to use the image size (since PDF pages have the same dimensions), otherwise you might obtain unexpected results.
+action to use the image size (since PDF pages have the same dimensions), otherwise you might obtain unexpected results.

 I want to be able to export to multiple file formats at once.